finos/a11y-theme-builder/DEV_GUIDE.md

 ```
 Then on Github, navigate to the `finos/a11y-theme-builder` repository and create a pull request from your recently pushed changes to the `dev` branch.

+### Registration for LFX EasyCLA

+after first pull-request register for EasyCLA.
+We suggest to proceed as individual contributor as some companies may requrie their legal departments to review their open source contribution.

 ## Understanding Server APIs

 The Theme Builder server serves the React application at the `/` endpoint.